 What should I bring to my hearing?

-Please bring valid picture identification.
-You may also bring any evidence or witnesses you believe are relevant to refute the toll violation for consideration by the administrative judge.
-The administrative judge may exclude evidence that is irrelevant, immaterial or repetitious.
+Please bring valid photo identification.
+You may also bring any evidence or witnesses you believe are relevant for consideration by the judge.
+The judge may exclude evidence that is irrelevant, immaterial or repetitious.

 How long will an in-person hearing take?

-The length of time a hearing will take depends on the amount of information being presented by you and by others who appear for their hearing session.
-In-person hearings are scheduled in 90 minute sessions.
-You are required to arrive prior to the start of the hearing session.
+The length of a hearing depends on the amount of information being presented by you and by others who appear for their hearing session.
+In-person hearings are scheduled in 90-minute sessions.
+You must arrive prior to the start of the hearing session.

 What should I do when I arrive for my hearing?

-Make sure you allow plenty of time to find parking, which may require a parking fee.
 You are required to arrive prior to the start of the hearing session.
-When you arrive at your hearing location to which you have been assigned or requested, a docket for the day will be posted, indicating the order of the cases to be heard.
-When you enter the hearing room, please remain seated until your case is called.
+Make sure you allow plenty of time to find parking, which may require a paying a fee.
+When you arrive at your hearing, a docket for the day will be posted, indicating the order of the cases to be heard.

 What is the hearing room etiquette?

-Individuals who request or attend an administrative hearing must dress appropriately and obey the posted rules of the facility.
+Individuals who attend a hearing must dress appropriately and obey the posted rules.
 All proceedings are recorded and all persons are asked to sit quietly until their case is called.
-Wear suitable attire.
-Children may be present in the courtroom; however, if they disturb the proceedings, you may be requested to remove them.
+Children may be present in the courtroom; however, if they disturb the proceedings, you may be asked to remove them.
 The court does not provide child care services.

 What happens if I don’t appear for my hearing?

-If you do not appear for your hearing, a default judgment will be entered against you.
-You will automatically be deemed liable and must pay the civil penalty, toll and fees.
-If you do not pay, a hold may be placed on your vehicle registration and the unpaid penalty will be transferred to a collections agency.
-Additionally, simple interest may begin to accrue on the unpaid sums.
+If you do not appear for your hearing, you will be held liable by default and be required to pay the civil penalty, toll and fees.
+If you do not pay, a hold may be placed on your vehicle registration and the unpaid penalty may be transferred to a collections agency.

 When is payment due if I am found liable for the toll violation?

-If you have been issued a final order finding you liable for the toll violation, you must pay the civil penalty within 10 days of the issuance.
-If you do not pay the violation, a hold will be placed on your vehicle registration and the unpaid penalty may be transferred to a collections agency.
+If you have been issued a final order finding you liable, you must pay the civil penalty within 10 days.
+If you do not pay, a hold may be placed on your vehicle registration and the unpaid penalty may be transferred to a collections agency.

 Will interest be charged if an civil penalty is not paid?

 Yes.
-Simple interest may begin accruing after the due date on the notice of civil penalty.
+Simple interest may begin accruing after the due date on the civil penalty.